Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • professional activities associated with frequent inhalation of carbon monoxide or prolonged breath holding (divers, firefighters, bakers, miners, foundry workers);

-• heavy physical activity in conditions of accumulation of carbon dioxide;
+• heavy physical activity in conditions of carbon dioxide accumulation;

-• prolonged stay in stuffy rooms, smoking, including passive;
+• prolonged stay in stuffy rooms, smoking, including passive smoking;

-• defeat by phosgene, ammonia, hydrochloric, sulfuric acid;
+• damage by phosgene, ammonia, hydrochloric, sulfuric acid;

 • poisoning with anticholinesterase drugs;

-• technical problems in the respiratory equipment during surgical interventions, when the patient was given anesthesia.
+• technical problems in breathing equipment during surgical interventions when the patient is under anesthesia.

 Symptoms

-Signs of hypercapnia also differ depending on whether the condition of abnormally high carbon dioxide is acute (short-term) or chronic.
+Signs of hypercapnia also vary depending on whether the condition of abnormally high carbon dioxide levels is acute (short-term) or chronic.

-If a person stays for a long time in an environment with a constant moderately high level of carbon dioxide in the air or with a slow increase in the concentration of CO 2, a gradual adaptation to changes in the environment occurs.
+If a person spends a long time in an environment with a constant moderately increased level of carbon dioxide in the air or with a slow increase in CO 2 concentration, gradual adaptation to environmental changes occurs.

-Thanks to the mechanisms of compensation, the body to some extent has internal forces to eliminate the resulting respiratory disorders.
+Thanks to compensation mechanisms, the body, to some extent, has the internal strength to eliminate emerging breathing disorders.
 Thus, an increase in carbon dioxide in the blood causes a reflex increase and deepening of respiratory movements to optimize lung ventilation, remove excess carbon dioxide and normalize the acid-base balance of the blood.
-For example, with an increase in the partial pressure of carbon dioxide in the blood by 1 mm Hg.
-Art. breathing volume per minute (MOD) increases by 2-4 liters.
+For example, when the partial pressure of carbon dioxide in the blood increases by 1 mm Hg.
+Art. the volume of breath per minute (MOD) increases by 2–4 liters.

 The heart and blood vessels also adapt to new conditions by increasing cardiac output and increasing blood pressure.
 This phenomenon in medicine is called “chronic compensated hypercapnia” and does not require hospital treatment.